Narshe1412/Code-Institute-Django-Project/README.md

 ### Content
 - The Accounts and Post apps were created as part as the learning material from the [Full Stack Developer Diploma by Code Institute](https://codeinstitute.net/full-stack-software-development-diploma/).
+- Logo and brand design colours provided by freelancer Tabish Ali

 ### Media
-- The photos used in this site were obtained from ...
+- The pictures from the website have been taken from Cork Nature Network website: https://corknaturenetwork.ie/

 ### Acknowledgements